MYRNA BROWN, HOST: Good morning!

 NICK EICHER, HOST: And I’m Nick Eicher.
 It’s Culture Friday!

-Let’s bring in John Stonestreet.
-He’s the president of the Colson Center and host of the Breakpoint podcast.
+Joining us now is John Stonestreet, president of the Colson Center and host of the Breakpoint podcast.

 JOHN STONESTREET, GUEST: Good morning.

-BROWN: Well, John Stonestreet is president of the Colson Center and host of the Breakpoint podcast.
-Thank you, John.
+BROWN: John Stonestreet is president of the Colson Center and host of the Breakpoint podcast.
+Thanks, John!

 STONESTREET: Thank you both.

 MYRNA BROWN, HOST: Today is Friday, February 3rd.
 Thank you for turning to WORLD Radio to help start your day.

 NICK EICHER, HOST: And I’m Nick Eicher.
 Coming next on The World and Everything in It: a comedy routine everyone can enjoy.

 Stand-up comics have a reputation for being pretty raunchy.
 But Nate Bargatze has made a name for himself by going against the flow, offering clean comedy that speaks to the average American experience.

 BROWN: Hello, World! is the title of Bargatze’s latest comedy special and it debuted on Prime Video this week.
 Here’s Collin Garbarino to tell us about it.